Earsuit/Matrix/README.txt

   =,==,!= as they want, but there is no definition for matrix division (like A/B).
   One should use the inverse function inv() instead.

-  To get a better performance, it's recommended to use /=, *=, -= and += if you have A = A*B, A = A+B or A = A/b (b is a scalar).

-  However, using this library to do matrix calculation is not very efficient, if you have a time-critical sketch, it would be better to write your own code which is optimised for your project.

   The transpose() and inv() functions are static functions, which should use Matrix<Type>::transpose() and Matrix<Type>::inv() format to call, Type is the type you used to create the matrix.